Commons Entry 18 of 25

 Modern education is often narrowed to credentials, scores, admissions, employment, and status.
 These things matter.
 Skills should produce real competence.
 Students should be prepared for work.
 Families are right to care about opportunity.
 But education becomes distorted when credentialing replaces formation.

 A credential can certify passage through a system without proving wisdom, honesty, courage, civic responsibility, or practical competence.
 A student can learn to perform for assessment while losing the desire to understand.
-A school can optimize metrics while weakening attention.
+A school can improve metrics while weakening attention.
 A family can chase prestige while neglecting character.

 The question is not only "What can this student achieve?"
 It is also "What kind of person is this education making more likely?"